TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 ### EntryPoint API

 The API definiton resource for the *EntryPoint* API is listed below.
-It is configured to listen for requests to the `/entry` path and forward requests to `http://example.com`
+It is configured to listen for requests on the `/entry` path and forward requests to `http://example.com`

 We can see that there is a URL Rewrite rule containing two triggers defined to match Basic Authentication and Auth Token requests: